rizar/scan-grad-speed/README.md

 I try to investigate why and under which circumstances computing the gradient of scan takes so much longer than doing scan itself.
-To do that I created a script demo.py, that imitates decoding part of a machine translation architecture.
+To do that I created a script demo.py, that imitates decoding part of a machine translation architecture called "rnned".
 The script currently depends of groundhog.
 The profiling results and also pydotprint outputs are also stored in this repository.

 The following versions of theano and groundhog were used: